Democrats wrestle with ‘truly abhorrent’ options: Shut down government or enable Trump

 Senate Democrats are in a no-win situation.

-With less than two days until a potential federal government shutdown, they are facing two options: Either back a GOP plan to keep the government open, and give away their first bit of leverage since President Donald Trump took office.
+With less than two days until a potential federal government shutdown, they are facing two options: Either back a Republican plan to keep the government open, and give away their first bit of leverage since President Donald Trump took office.
 Or force a shutdown that many worry would only lead to deeper cuts to the federal workforce.

 “You have two things that are truly abhorrent.
 When you get to that level, it’s hard to rank one versus the other.
 That’s why it’s a hard decision,” says Democratic Sen. John Hickenlooper of Colorado.
 “They are both such great evils.”